ralfas/lemonade/README.md

 # Privacy

-Lemonade creates Signed URLs for accessing the message stored in S3, so only Twilio has access to it.
+Lemonade uses Signed URLs to give Twilio access to the message stored in S3, so only Twilio has access to it.

+Also, the messages stored in S3 are created with a short expiry.

 # Costs